handsontable/hyperformula/docs/guide/file-import.md

 ## Overview

 HyperFormula has no built-in file import functionality.
-But its [factory methods](../api/classes/hyperformula.md#factories) use standard JavaScript data types.
-This lets you easily integrate HyperFormula with any third-party file import library.
+But its [factory methods](../api/classes/hyperformula.md#factories) use standard JavaScript data types, for easy integration with any way of importing data.

 ## Import CSV files